aloshyn/homepage/README.md

-# homepage
+# Homepage
-My very own personal website.
-Basically this is just a résumé.
+My CV will live here just in few days